-When reading this chapter it is important to note that the UAE provides the option for companies to incorporate either "onshore" (for which 51% of the company must be owned by a UAE national or 100% by a Gulf Cooperation Council ("GCC") national), or "offshore" (in one of over 35 free zones, including, but not limited to, the Dubai International Financial Centre ("DIFC")).
-Each free zone typically has its own laws and regulations (with the exception of criminal law) and crucially, companies may be 100% owned by foreign investors.
-The focus of this chapter will be on onshore UAE companies and companies incorporated in the DIFC (as the DIFC is the most relevant insofar as financial institutions and their activities are concerned).
+When reading this chapter, it is important to note that the UAE provides the option for companies to incorporate either 'onshore' (for which 51% of the company must be owned by a UAE national or 100% by a Gulf Cooperation Council ("GCC") national) or 'offshore' (in one of over 40 free zones, including, but not limited to, the Dubai International Financial Centre ("DIFC") and the Abu Dhabi Global Market ("ADGM")).
+However, Federal Decree by Law No. 19 of 2018 regarding Foreign Direct Investment ("FDI Law") promulgated on 30 October 2018, permits 100% foreign direct ownership of onshore UAE companies operating in certain sectors of the economy.
+This has been a strategic move to prioritise growth in those sectors.
+However, it should be noted that Article 7 of the FDI Law contains a 'negative list' of sectors which are excluded and remain subject to the original 49%/51% ownership thresholds.
+These sectors include, but are not limited to, the exploration and production of petroleum materials, military sectors and banking and finance.
+As most free zones will only have the power to regulate and promulgate laws regarding the incorporation of companies, each free zone typically has its own companies laws and regulations.
+These laws and regulations permit 100% foreign ownership in their respective free zone.
+The focus of this chapter will be on onshore UAE companies and companies incorporated in the DIFC and ADGM (as the DIFC and ADGM are the most relevant free zones insofar as financial institutions and their activities are concerned).
+Both the DIFC and ADGM have enacted comprehensive laws and regulations (in many cases imported from English law) but excluding criminal law as the Federal Penal Code 3 of 1987 (as amended) still applies to such free zones.
+In addition, the DIFC and ADGM have their own court system.

-Practitioners should also be aware that UAE onshore law is influenced by Shari'a (Islamic law); this is confirmed by its constitution, which provides that: "Islamic Shari'a is a main source of legislation in the UAE."
-However, the UAE (and certain individual Emirates) have decreed that free zones (such as the DIFC) may enact their own civil and commercial laws, in parallel to UAE onshore law.
+Practitioners should also be aware that Shari'a (Islamic law) is the main source of legislation as confirmed by Article 6 of the Constitution of the UAE 1971, as amended ("UAE Constitution").
+The UAE Constitution was amended on 27 March 2004 to allow the establishment of financial free zones (the DIFC and ADGM by way of example) and grants them the legislative power to enact their own civil and commercial laws for the companies registered within those free zones.
 Nevertheless, any companies operating, lending or taking security in the UAE should be sensitive to UAE law and customs.
-A key example of this relates to the language used in underlying transaction documentation.
+A key example of this relates to the language used in Shari'a compliant transaction documentation.
 Terms such as "lender", "borrower", "debt" and "loan", although used within this chapter to assist the reader, are not Shari'a-compliant and should be interpreted as (and used when working on Shari'a-compliant deals) "financier", "obligor", "facility" or "financing", as applicable.